Daniel-Mirochna/all-in-app/README.md

 # README
+Created at the beggining of my journey in Ruby on Rails.

 Developed using Rails 7, Hotwire's Turbo & Stimulus technology, Devise, Carrierwave, Tailwind, Flowbite and many more.
 Cryptocurrency data provided by CoinGecko API.